timecapsulellc/Capsule/docker.md

-# Fooocus on Docker
+# Capsule on Docker

 The docker image is based on NVIDIA CUDA 12.4 and PyTorch 2.1, see [Dockerfile](Dockerfile) and [requirements_docker.txt](requirements_docker.txt) for details.

 ## Requirements

-- A computer with specs good enough to run Fooocus, and proprietary Nvidia drivers
+- A computer with specs good enough to run Capsule, and proprietary Nvidia drivers
 - Docker, Docker Compose, or Podman

 ## Quick start